Quick Answer

 After submission, you should receive temporary proof of filing, often called the blue paper or filing certificate, while the case is pending.
 That is the checkpoint showing the case is in queue.

 Issuance timing is the least predictable part.
-Non-government sources in this draft cite roughly 2 to 6 months for initial permits, with regional variation, and another cites timelines from 4 months.
+Non-government sources cite roughly 2 to 6 months for initial permits, with regional variation, and another cites timelines from 4 months.
 Use those only as planning ranges.
 Also account for the listed €16 fee for printing the electronic residence permit document.
 Related: The Taiwan Gold Card: A Visa for High-Skilled Professionals.

 The property threshold is only the entry ticket.
 Before you commit funds, build an all-in model for the real estate investment route in Greece.
 Include the qualifying asset amount, transfer tax, permit-side fees, document and admin steps, professional support, and relocation overhead.